Girish2803/DDoS-detection/README.md

 # ddos-detection
-A model to detect DDos attacks in sdn environment using unsupervised learning and puzzle based mechanism
+A model to detect DDoS attacks in sdn environment using unsupervised learning and puzzle based mechanism